Index card

-An index card (record card in British English and system card in Australian English) consists of card stock (heavy paper) cut to a standard size, used for recording and storing small amounts of discrete data.
+An index card, called a record card in British English and a system card in Australian English, consists of card stock (heavy paper) cut to a standard size, used for recording and storing small amounts of discrete data.
 A collection of such cards either serves as, or aids the creation of, an index for expedited lookup of information (such as a library catalog or a back-of-the-book index).
 This system is said to have been invented by Carl Linnaeus, around 1760.

 Format

 The most common size for index card in North America and the UK is 3 by 5 in, hence the common name 3-by-5 card.
 Other sizes widely available include 4 by 6 in, 5 by 8 in and ISO-size A7 (74 by 105 mm).
 Cards are available in blank, ruled and grid styles in a variety of colors.
 Special divider cards with protruding tabs and a variety of cases and trays to hold the cards are also sold by stationers and office product companies.
 They are part of standard stationery and office supplies all around the globe.